feiss/apainter-brush-tutorial/creating brush with api.md

-# Creating a new A-Painter brush using the Brush API

-In this tutorial we will take the minimum steps required to create a very simple brush.
+In this tutorial we will take the minimum steps required to create a very simple brush for A-Painter, a VR painting experience made by [Mozilla VR](http://mozvr.com) built with [A-Frame](http://aframe.io).
 For example, a brush to draw simple lines.
 We will going to call it `simpleline`.

-> Please notice that for making new brushes using A-Painter's Brush API you need to have some programming basics and also be a bit familiar with [Three.js](http://threejs.org).
+> Please notice that for making new brushes using A-Painter's Brush API you need to have some Javascript programming basics and also be a bit familiar with [Three.js](http://threejs.org).

+This will be an in-depth explanation of how to make a brush.
+For a quick start, take a look to [this nice introduction by Michael Feldstein](https://medium.com/@msfeldstein/make-a-vr-paintbrush-in-a-painter-68f802716cf9)

 ## Setup
-### Download A-Painter source code
+##### Download A-Painter Source Code

-First, you need to grab your own copy of A-Painter to your computer, so you can change its code.
-If you have `git` installed, you can easily do this by:
+First, you need to grab your own copy of A-Painter and save to your computer, so you can change its code.
+If you have **Git** installed, you can easily do this by:

 ```bash
 cd your/folder